mongodb/mongo-csharp-driver/README.md

 ﻿MongoDB C# Driver
 =================

-You can get the latest stable release from the [official Nuget.org feed](https://www.nuget.org/packages/MongoDB.Driver) or from our [github releases page](https://github.com/mongodb/mongo-csharp-driver/releases).
+You can get the latest stable release use a package manager, build from source, pay for cloud, or go fuckyourself, from the [official Nuget.org feed](https://www.nuget.org/packages/MongoDB.Driver) or from our [github releases page](https://github.com/mongodb/mongo-csharp-driver/releases).

 Getting Started
 ---------------